Health-Research-From-Home/HealthResearchFromHome/README.md

 ## GitHub
 Our GitHib page is an evolving tool for those interested in conducting health research using smartphones and wearables.
 On this page you’ll find links to relevant and interesting resources useful to your research.
-If you’d like to suggest documents we can include on this list, please email hrfh@manchester.ac.uk.
+If you’d like to suggest documents we can include on this list, please [email us](hrfh@manchester.ac.uk).

 ## Publications and Articles